Taylor dispersion in arbitrarily shaped axisymmetric channels: Results and Discussion

-The bottom two plots in Figure \ref{fig:engineer} are plots of the variance of the area-averaged axial distribution of solute concentration from the current model ($\sigma_{x, \mathrm{curr}}^{*2}$), Brownian dynamics ($\sigma_{x, \mathrm{B}}^{*2}$), and the targeted variance spatial evolution pattern ($\sigma_{x, \mathrm{target}}^{*2}$).
+The bottom two plots in Figure \ref{fig:engineer} are plots of the axial variance of the area-averaged axial distribution of solute concentration from the current model ($\sigma_{x, \mathrm{curr}}^{*2}$), Brownian dynamics ($\sigma_{x, \mathrm{B}}^{*2}$), and the targeted axial variance spatial evolution pattern ($\sigma_{x, \mathrm{target}}^{*2}$).
 These quantities are plotted as a function of the axial mean position of the solute zone, $\overline{x}^*$.
-For channel A, there is a near perfect agreement among the current model, Brownian dynamics simulation, and targeted pattern.
-All three lines stay flat at variance of 300 as we expected.
+For channel A, there is a near-perfect agreement among the current model, Brownian dynamics simulation, and targeted pattern.
+All three lines stay flat at a variance of 300 as we expected.
 For channel B, there is a good agreement among the three quantities.
 Although the amplitude of the sinusoidal variation is slightly smaller compared to the targeted pattern, the Brownian dynamics simulation results show the desired sinusoidal spatial evolution pattern.
 To our knowledge, our study is the first to demonstrate the design of a channel shape that yields a desired spatial evolution pattern of variance.
 Without the analytical approach described in Section 2.2-2.4, this process would require repetitive simulation efforts (as with shape optimization) to compute channel shapes to obtain the desired pattern.
+We hypothesize that the proposed engineered channel shape can be produced by additive manufacturing methods.

+Also, the most common application of microfluidics is the chemical and biochemical analyses of species \citep{Wu2016}.
+The most common method of detection of analytes is an optical detection technique such as fluorescence, colorimetric, or UV adsorption \citep{Wu2011}.
+These optical techniques perform line-of-sight averaging of solutes in long-thin channels.
+Hence, the detection of species is typically proportional to the area average of some analyte solute zone - and this is the main characteristic of interest of the current work.
+The ability to tailor a channel shape so as to preserve the area-averaged concentration therefore offers the opportunity to tailor microchannel shapes that can transport species via pressure-driven flow while also preserving and/or tailoring the depth- or area-averaged signal strength.